Have you ever wondered guinea pigs can eat oranges?

 Tip for reducing the acid impact

-Oranges have large acid levels that can negatively impact the guinea pigs.
+Oranges are highly acidic, which can negatively impact guinea pigs.

 You can serve oranges to guinea pigs with other fruits or vegetables as a side snack, not more than once a week and only in a small quantity.

-Serving it with other items can help reduce and control the impact of acids contained in the oranges and its peels.
+Serving it with other items can help reduce and control the impact of acids contained in the oranges and their peels.

 All these items served together can reduce the acid intake of the pigs in one meal.